jeduan/lua-loader/README.md

 Now do `npm install -g bower`

 ### 1. Install
-In the root of your project, `bower install lua-loader`
+In the root of your project, `bower install --save require`

 ### 2. Initialise
 At the start of the main lua file in your project, enable lua-loader as follows: